Best Day Trip Ideas from Athens

 Travel time: 40 to 75 minutes by ferry from Piraeus, depending on the boat

-💡 Local tip: Take the fast ferry (Flying Cat or similar) for a 40-minute trip.
-Book ferry tickets at Ferryhopper to compare schedules and prices.
+Take the fast ferry (Flying Cat or similar) if you can.
+Forty minutes beats an hour-plus on the regular boat, especially if you're prone to seasickness.
+Book tickets through Ferryhopper to compare times and prices.

 Chalkida (Evia Island)